 We jump on the funicular tucked next to Hotel Belvedere up the slope to Orselina, then switch to the cable car headed for Cardada.

 17:00 – 18:15 Cardada (10%-30% off for Treno Gottardo Club Members)

 Numerous panoramic viewpoints of Locarno, Lake Maggiore, and the Maggia Valley await.
-Some people were basking in the sun, others sipping a refreshing Gazosa soda.
-I choose to visit the Cardada Observation Platform.
-The platform extends over the edge of the mountain, allowing no obstructions from your view.
-After taking lots of photos, I rejoin my new friends for an apéro at the Casa Colmanicchio.
+Some people were basking in the sun, and others were sipping a refreshing Gazosa soda.
+I chose to visit the Cardada Observation Platform.
+The platform extends over the mountain's edge, allowing no obstructions from your view.
+After taking many photos, I rejoin my new friends for an apéro at the Casa Colmanicchio.

 18:15 – 18:45 Transfer back to the hotel

 18:30 – 18:45 A sunset walk down the mountain

 We get off the cable car in Orselina, and hike down the mountainside to get a better perspective of the Madonna del Sasso.
 It is straight from a painting; you must see it to believe it.